TOR SUPPORT IN BITCOIN

 This means that if Tor is running (and proper authentication has been configured), Bitcoin Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

 This new feature is enabled by default if Bitcoin Cash Node is listening (

-configured.
-For cookie authentication the user running bitcoind must have write access
+to be configured.
+For cookie authentication the user running bitcoind must have

-preconfigured and the creation of a hidden service is automatic.
-If permission problems
+this is preconfigured and the creation of a hidden service is automatic.
+If